 Once you’re able to tap into this powerful alignment, you will see how God can use your ambitions to allow you to flourish and to further His kingdom.

 Derwin is the founding and lead pastor of Transformation Church in the Charlotte, North Carolina area.
-He is a former NFL safety and is the author of Limitless Life, The HD Leader, and his latest, a release from B&H Publishing, The Good Life: What Jesus Teaches About Finding True Happiness.
+He is a former NFL safety and is the author of Limitless Life, The HD Leader, and The Good Life: What Jesus Teaches About Finding True Happiness.